Goodka7/Threat-Hunting/THWriteup.md

 | where FileName contains "PromotionCandidates.csv"
 | project SHA1
 ```
-**Added to the query once I saw the appropriate file name, then projected SHA values so I could get the correct one.**
+-Added to the query once I saw the appropriate file name, then projected SHA values so I could get the correct one.

 ### 🚩 Flag 14 – Audit Trail Disruption